L2-Lagrange/Simple-LM1875-sound-system/README.md

 The system is modular and consists of two main boards.
 One is a reciever board that includes an analog filter for reducing DAC noise, followed by a gain stage and output buffer.
 The other is an LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
 Each subystem can be built one at a time on breadboard/perfboard and tested before building the next stage.

  Proper heat sinking is very important for the power stage.
 I used an aluminum L bar which gave me space to mount both boards, but you can get by with [significantly smaller heat sinks](https://www.amazon.com/dp/B07B62V4FP?ref=nb_sb_ss_w_as-reorder_k5_1_9&amp=&crid=2OR320LZAT9D7&sprefix=heat%2Bsink&th=1) especially during testing.
+A small amount of thermal paste significantly improves the thermal transfer from the LM1875 chips to the heat sink.

 <p align="center">